mongodb/terraform-provider-mongodbatlas/docs/guides/cluster-to-advanced-cluster-migration-guide.md

   - after: `mongodbatlas_advanced_cluster.this.replication_specs[0].container_id` is a map, e.g., `{"AWS:US_EAST_1": "669644ae01bf814e3d25b963"}`

 ## How to Change
-Before doing any migration it is recommended to make a backup of your Terraform state files.
-(ADD_LINK_HERE)
+Before doing any migration it is recommended to make a backup of your [Terraform state files.](https://developer.hashicorp.com/terraform/cli/commands/state)

 ### Method 1: `terraform plan -generate-config-out=cluster.tf`
 This method uses only Terraform native tools and are ideal for customers who: